 Donating After a Death

-We all want to live a long and happy life.
-Often, as we age, that means acquiring eyeglasses, a hearing aid, and maybe other health and mobility aids.
+Often, as we age, we acquiring eyeglasses, a hearing aid, and maybe other health and mobility aids.
 Even after death, such devices can be donated and continue to help others.

 “About 80 to 90 percent of our families choose to donate glasses and other items, rather than interring them with their loved one ,” says Shannon Burberry, funeral home manager at Forest Lawn Funeral Home & Cemetery in London, Ontario.